-- (3) A student's participation in a graduation ceremony and receipt of a certificate of attendance under this section shall not be construed as the student's receipt of ((either: - $\frac{(a)}{(a)}$)) a high school diploma pursuant to RCW 28A.230.120(($\frac{a}{(a)}$) - 7 (b) A certificate of individual achievement pursuant to RCW 8 28A.155.045)). - Sec.
-103. RCW 28A.230.090 and 2017 3rd sp.s. c 31 s 4 are each 10 amended to read as follows: - (1) The state board of education shall establish high school graduation requirements or equivalencies for students, except as provided in RCW 28A.230.122 and except those equivalencies established by local high schools or school districts under RCW 28A.230.097.
-The purpose of a high school diploma is to declare that a student is ready for success in postsecondary education, gainful employment, and citizenship, and is equipped with the skills to be a lifelong learner. - (a) Any course in Washington state history and government used to fulfill high school graduation requirements shall consider including information on the culture, history, and government of the American Indian peoples who were the first inhabitants of the state. - (b) ((The certificate of academic achievement requirements under RCW 28A.655.061 or the certificate of individual achievement requirements under RCW 28A.155.045 are required for graduation from a public high school but are not the only requirements for graduation. - $\frac{(e)}{(i)}$)(i) Each student must have a high school and beyond plan to guide the student's high school experience and prepare the student for postsecondary education or training and career. - 30 (ii) A high school and beyond plan must be initiated for each 31 student during the seventh or eighth grade.
-In preparation for 32 initiating that plan, each student must first be administered a 33 career interest and skills inventory. - (iii) The high school and beyond plan must be updated to reflect results from the high school assessment ((results in RCW 28A.655.070(3)(b))) system established in accordance with RCW 28A.655.070 and to review transcripts, assess progress toward identified goals, and revised as necessary for changing interests, goals, and needs.
-The plan must identify available interventions and
+- (3) A student's participation in a graduation ceremony and receipt of a certificate of attendance under this section shall not be construed as the student's receipt of ((either: - (a))) a high school diploma pursuant to RCW 28A.230.120((; or - 7 (b) A certificate of individual achievement pursuant to RCW 8 28A.155.045)). - Sec.
+103. RCW 28A.230.090 and 2018 c 229 s 1 are each amended to 10 read as follows: - (1) The state board of education shall establish high school graduation requirements or equivalencies for students, except as provided in RCW 28A.230.122 and except those equivalencies established by local high schools or school districts under RCW 28A.230.097.
+The purpose of a high school diploma is to declare that a student is ready for success in postsecondary education, gainful employment, and citizenship, and is equipped with the skills to be a lifelong learner. - (a) Any course in Washington state history and government used to fulfill high school graduation requirements shall consider including information on the culture, history, and government of the American Indian peoples who were the first inhabitants of the state. - (b) ((The certificate of academic achievement requirements under RCW 28A.655.061 or the certificate of individual achievement requirements under RCW 28A.155.045 are required for graduation from a public high school but are not the only requirements for graduation. - (c))(i) Each student must have a high school and beyond plan to guide the student's high school experience and prepare the student for postsecondary education or training and career. - (ii) A high school and beyond plan must be initiated for each student during the seventh or eighth grade.
+In preparation for initiating that plan, each student must first be administered a career interest and skills inventory. - (iii) The high school and beyond plan must be updated to reflect high school assessment results in RCW 28A.655.070(3)(b) and to review transcripts, assess progress toward identified goals, and revised as necessary for changing interests, goals, and needs.
+The plan must identify available interventions and academic support, courses, or both, that are designed for students who have not met the high school

-- academic support, courses, or both, that ((are designed for students who have not met the high school graduation standard, to enable them to meet the standard)) will assist students who are not on track to meet all graduation requirements to do so.
-School districts are encouraged to involve parents and guardians in the process of developing and updating the high school and beyond plan. - 7 (iv) All high school and beyond plans must, at a minimum, include 8 the following elements: - 9 (A) Identification of career goals, aided by a skills and 10 interest assessment; - (B) Identification of educational goals;
+- 1 graduation standard, to enable them to meet the standard.
+School - 2 districts are encouraged to involve parents and guardians in the - 3 process of developing and updating the high school and beyond plan, - 4 and the plan must be provided to the students' parents or guardians - 5 in their native language if that language is one of the two most - 6 frequently spoken non-English languages of students in the district. - 7 Nothing in this subsection (1) $((\frac{c}{c}))$ (b) (iii) prevents districts from - 8 providing high school and beyond plans to parents and guardians in - 9 additional languages that are not required by this subsection. - 10 (iv) All high school and beyond plans must, at a minimum, include 11 the following elements: - 12 (A) Identification of career goals, aided by a skills and 13 interest assessment; - (B) Identification of educational goals;